MrGallo/Python-Exercise-Management/exercises/codingbat-input-output/list-1/unlucky-1.md

-We'll say that a 1 immediately followed by a 3 in an list is an "unlucky" 1.
+We'll say that a 1 immediately followed by a 3 in a list is an "unlucky" 1.
 Return true if the given list contains an unlucky 1 in the first 2 or last 2 positions in the list.

 This exercise was taken from [codingbat.com](https://codingbat.com/prob/p197308) and has been adapted for the Python language.
 There are many great programming exercises there, but the majority are created for Java.